MicrosoftDocs/globalization/globalization/input/amharic-ime.md

 If you need to enter some text in Amharic, Windows includes an Input Method Editor that lets you enter text using the Amharic script while using a typical keyboard with 101-105 keys.
 Using the IME doesn't require changing your current Windows display language.

-## Add support for Simplified Chinese input
+## Add support for Amharic input

-To add support for Simplified Chinese input to Windows:
+To add support for Amharic input to Windows:

 1. Open Settings and select **Time & language** > **Language & region**.
 1. Select **Add a language**.
 Select **Amharic** from the list and select **Next**.